greggersaurus/OpenSteamController/README.md

 ### [Radare](http://www.radare.org/r/)

 * [Steep learning curve](https://www.gitbook.com/book/radare/radare2book/details)
- * TODO: Compile test code using LPCXpresso so we have .bin and known source
 * Has option to disassemble ARM, but how exactly does it handle ARMv6-M?
  * Does not automatically work with firmware.bin as input
  * What about #if 0  section iwth armv6 options?
+* With have firmware binary format (i.e. no code/data sections information) this only helps so much.
+ * Simulation with pinkySim can be utilized to possibly rebuild this section information and then revisit this tool?

 ### [Fracture](https://github.com/draperlaboratory/fracture)

 * Decompiles to LLVM intermediate representation
- * TODO: It looks like this does not work with binary file format.
-Dig deeper to confirm and cross off list if so.
+ * It looks like this does not work with binary file format with no code/data sections information.
+ * Simulation with pinkySim can be utilized to possibly rebuild this section information and then revisit this tool?

 ### LPCXpresso

 * Disassemble axf https://community.nxp.com/thread/388997.
- * TODO: how to access disassembler outside of GUI?
- * TODO: Can use this to disassemble .bin?
- * TODO: Is this just using objdump?
+ * It looks like this does not work with binary file format with no code/data sections information.

 ### [Online Disassembler](https://onlinedisassembler.com/odaweb/)

 * Good source to punch individual instruction in quickly
 * Make minor mods to instructions to verify understanding of how they are being decoded and behaving (i.e. LDR)
-* Finicky
+* Finicky interface
  * Might work better if file is uploaded instead of copy paste
+* Without code/data section information tool tries to decode everything
+ * Simulation with pinkySim can be utilized to possibly rebuild this section information and then revisit this tool?

 ### FirmwareParser.py

+* No longer heading down this path.
+Making custom mods to pinkySim was more efficient path forward.
+ * Did take away some knowledge from this
+ * Leaving below comments for history's sake
-* I am writing this, even though there are a host of other tools that cover this functionality
+* I was writing this, even though there are a host of other tools that cover this functionality
  * Act of creating disassembler drives in knowledge of how instructions function
  * One more scenario to get better with Python
 * Starts with known info (vector table) and attempts to decompile by stepping through known paths and accesses